Painter, Muralist, Sculptor, Printmaker, Designer

 Also in the Archives

-- Image Gallery items from other collections related to Refregier, Anton
+- Image and Media Gallery items from other collections related to Refregier, Anton

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Anton Refregier, 1964 Nov.
 5, Archives of American Art, Smithsonian Institution.